RyzacInc/external-author-onboarding/README.md

 | Read the [pedagogical terminology](https://ryzacinc.github.io/external-author-onboarding/codecademy-pedagogy).  | 15 mins  |

 # Getting Started
+### You are now acquainted with our pedagogy and tools.
+Now it's time to onboard to your specific assignment.
+Follow the tasks below to understand the goals and milestones of your project.

 | Tasks  | Time  |
 | ------------ | ------------ |